Sorrento perched on limestone cliffs above the Bay of Naples with lemon groves and Vesuvius in the distance

 Q: Is one day enough for Sorrento and surroundings?

 A: Not really — this area deserves a week.
-In one day, choose: Pompeii + Sorrento town, OR Positano/Amalfi Coast tour, OR Capri island.
+In one day, choose: Pompeii and Sorrento town, OR Positano and Amalfi Coast tour, OR Capri island.
 Don't try to do everything; you'll spend the day in transit rather than actually experiencing anything.
+Planning ahead helps you make the most of limited time.